 The processing of data by a natural person exclusively for his private use (if the data is not disclosed to third parties).

-Pending civil or criminal proceedings.
+Pending civil, criminal or similar proceedings.

 Public registers based on private law, for example, the commercial register.

 Data files or collections must be registered in advance by federal bodies.
 Private persons only need to register data collections (Article 11a, paragraphs 2 and 3, Swiss Federal Data Protection Act (DPA)):